 Agentic CLI (Command line interface)

-Read Agentic CLI Tools: Codex vs Claude Code for more information on this benchmark.
+Read A-CODE-CLI Bench: Agentic CLI Benchmark for more information on this benchmark.

 Agentic LLM systems

-These benchmarks focus on how language models act as agents when given tools and goals.
+These benchmarks focus on how language models behave as agents when given tools and goals.
+Each model was scored on an overall success rate combining backend and frontend tasks, reflecting tool-selection accuracy and planning ability.

 Results: No model completed every task correctly.
-The best models (Claude Sonnet 4.5 and GPT-5.2) handled most tasks well but still had gaps in complex logic.
-Cost did not always match performance, Claude Opus 4.6 was the priciest yet placed mid-table.
+The best models (Claude Sonnet 4.5 and GPT-5.2) handled most tasks well but still had gaps in their ability to handle complex logic.
+Cost did not always match performance.
+Claude Opus 4.6 was the priciest, yet placed mid-table.

-For more information on this benchmark, read Agentic LLM Benchmark: Top LLMs Compared.
+For more information on this benchmark, read A-CODE-LLM Bench: Agentic Coding Benchmark.

 General take aways on AI agent performance